jaredly/j3/Roadmap.md

+- [x] the "closest selection" calculation isn't quite right.
+  - should make a mode where you just mouse around and it renders the selection

 - [x] multi delete - clip partial ids please.
   - [ ] multi delete - clip partial texts
 - [x] copy - distinguish between 'entire' vs 'children', where children will splice by default